 Well in the area of internet marketing, a lot, because they share a lot of common features, but as of right now, I will say WA is superior in terms of training and support than Lynda.com is and if you’re looking for great knowledge and really want to get going in the business of online marketing, you’ll get it in both places, but WA will be better.

-And I can say that because as one of the many examples I have to show you, I made over $200k promoting them (see proof).
+And I can say that because as one of the many examples I have to show you, I made over $300k promoting them (see my Wealthy Affiliate income proof here).

 - You can join both places for free.